jimyoshida/self-taught-devops/ch1/Timeline.md

 ### 2020s

 In November 2020, Microsoft released .NET 5.0.
 The "Core" branding was removed and version 4.0 was skipped to avoid conflation with .NET Framework, which remains the Windows-specific product.
 It addresses the patent concerns related to the .NET Framework.

+Deno 2 was announced on October 9, 2024.